Interstate Eight Conference

-In 2022, Sandwich High School and Plano High School announcing to leave the conference to join Kishwaukee River Conference starting in 2023-24 season.
+In 2022, Sandwich High School and Plano High School announcing to leave the conference to join Kishwaukee River Conference starting in 2023–24 season.
 Plano was the final remaining original I8C member, completing nearly 45 seasons.
+This left the Interstate Eight with, ironically, only six schools.
+All of which are the former NI-Big 12 schools.

 Most of the member schools are/were in rural/smaller towns.
 Former members Westmont and Lisle are suburbs of Chicago but enrollments are small in size.
 Westmont's population is divided between the varying schools in the area, including high schools in Darien, Woodridge, Hinsdale, Bolingbrook, Naperville, Lisle, Lombard, and Glen Ellyn.
 Lisle's enrollment is small, due to Lisle's relatively small size as a city, as well as being located east of Naperville, which has at least four high schools in the immediate vicinity, as well as the Glenbard schools and Wheaton-Warrenville South all being within a close proximity to the high school.

 The Conference is divided into Large and Small divisions during football season and teams only play members of their division for the conference schedule.
 Baseball and softball are also divided into North and South divisions.
 In all other sports, the conference is undivided.